- Download our Moving to the USA Guide (PDF)

 Dos and don’ts of avoiding crime in the USA

-• Do remain aware at all times.
-Many crimes are opportunistic, especially when someone looks like an easy target.
-A person who is vigilant of their surrounds and potential risks is less appealing to criminals.
+- Do remain aware at all times.
+Many crimes are opportunistic, especially when you look like an easy target.
+Being vigilant of your surroundings and potential risks makes you less appealing to criminals.

-• When moving to a new city, ask for recommendations about which neighbourhoods are safe and which are not so safe.
-Don't visit known dangerous areas if possible.
-Avoiding crime hotspots significantly decreases the risk of becoming a victim.
+- When moving to a new city, ask for recommendations about which neighbourhoods are safe and which are not so safe.
+Don’t visit known dangerous areas if possible.
+Avoiding crime hotspots significantly decreases your risk of becoming a victim.

-• Where possible, don't travel alone at night.
-It is more difficult for criminals to assail more than one victim, and it allows for more potential witnesses.
+- Where possible, don’t travel alone at night.
+It is more difficult for criminals to assail more than one person, and it allows for more potential witnesses.

 Expat Health Insurance